Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 That's good.

-You want to make sure people know you're above them what about
+You want to make sure people know you're above them.

 of identical twins.